MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 #### Recovery

 - Tag bad IP address in Defender for Cloud Apps, SIEM, ADFS and Microsoft Entra ID
-- Check for other forms of mailbox persistence such as forwarding rules or additional delegations added
+- Check for other forms of mailbox persistence such as forwarding rules or other delegations added
 - [MFA as primary authentication](/windows-server/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa)
 - [Configure SIEM integrations with Cloud](/microsoft-365/security/office-365-security/siem-server-integration)
 - Configure Alerting - Identity Protection, ADFS Health Connect, SIEM and Defender for Cloud Apps